+44 (0) 20 7421 8007

 Key cases

 R v C, Leicester Crown Court [2023] – acted as led junior for the defence in an attempted murder.
-A number of changes were made to the trial process to ensure the defendant, who was a youth, was able to effectively participate.
+A number of changes were made to the trial process to ensure the defendant, who was a young person, was able to effectively participate.
 He was acquitted of attempted murder.

-R v S, Aylesbury Crown Court [2023] – defended a man charged with wounding with intent.
+R v S, Aylesbury Crown Court [2023] – represented a defendant charged with wounding with intent.
 The case involved complex legal arguments on procedure, as well as the admissibility of the client’s previous conviction for wounding with intent and his previous offer of a guilty plea to wounding, neither of which were allowed into evidence.

 Further information